Over 70 Years Of Combined Experience

 If any of these defects result in harm to a consumer, that injured consumer has the right to file a product liability claim against the manufacturer or other entities in the supply chain of the product to recoup their damages.

-Potential Damages in a Product Liability Claim
+Potential Damages in a California Product Liability Injuries Claim

 Product liability law falls under personal injury law, and companies that manufacture consumer products are just as able to absorb liability in a personal injury case as any individual.
 Damages available in a product liability claim align with the damages typically sought in most other personal injury claims: